Avalanche dethrone Lightning to win Stanley Cup for 3rd time

 The Avalanche beat the Lightning before attrition could take too much of a toll and before the scary possibility of facing elimination in Game 7.
 Instead, they’ll return to Denver to celebrate with the Stanley Cup.

-While not as emotional as the past two years when Commissioner Gary Bettman presented the trophy to Stamkos, Colorado’s series-ending victory marks another completion of an NHL season during a pandemic — the first back to 82 games with a normal playoff format since 2019.
-It was not without its stumbles, including postponing dozens of games and pulling out of the Olympics.
+While not as emotional as the past two years when Stamkos got the trophy, Colorado’s series-ending victory marks another completion of an NHL season during a pandemic — the first back to 82 games with a normal playoff format since 2019.
+It was not without its stumbles, including postponing dozens of games and pulling out of the Olympics — and Commissioner Gary Bettman wasn’t even able to hand the Cup to Landeskog because he tested positive for the coronavirus, leaving deputy Bill Daly to do the honors.

 The Avalanche and Lightning dealt with at-times rough ice conditions playing late into June, something that should not happen moving forward as the league gets back to its regular schedule.
 When that happens, Colorado will get the chance to defend its crown and attempt to follow Tampa Bay in sustaining a perennial Cup contender.